Raklit/mini-santa/README.md

 DONATION_LINK: ""
 CONTACT_EMAIL: ""

-Fill data like your want, but donation link required (doesn't checked 123 is enough).
+Fill data like your want or left it empty (doesn't use, but need for future updates)

 .admin_info content example